Optimal Acceptance of Incompatible Kidneys: Introduction

-ABO and HLA antibody incompatibility (ABOi and HLAi) are major immunological barriers to kidney transplantation.
-The ABO antigens consist of oligosaccharides predominantly expressed on red blood cells, and HLA antigens are polymorphic proteins expressed on donor kidney allograft endothelium \citep{konvalinka2015utility}.
-They are potential targets for immune system of recipients.
-Patients may get sensitized to HLA antigens through blood transfusions, pregnancy, or previous transplantation.
-The extent of sensitization is reflected by the Calculated Panel Reactive Antibody (CPRA) value of a patient, which is the proportion of donors \textit{expected} to have HLA mismatch with that patient.
+To improve access to kidney transplantation, modern desensitization techniques have been developed to overcome the human leukocyte antigen (HLA) and the ABO blood-type incompatibility (HLAi and ABOi), the major immunological barriers to kidney transplantation \citep{konvalinka2015utility,rydberg2007abo}.
+The HLA antigens are polymorphic proteins, and the ABO antigens consist of oligosaccharides expressed on donor kidney allograft.
+They are potential targets for the immune system of the organ recipients.
+The extent of sensitization to the HLA antigens is reflected by the calculated panel reactive antibody (CPRA) value of a patient, which is the proportion of donors \textit{expected} to have HLA mismatch with that patient.
 Patients with CPRA value greater than 0 are called sensitized.
-About 35\% of patients on the waitlist are sensitized \citep{marfo2011desensitization}.
-Compared with insensitive patients, highly sensitized patients have a much lower chance to find a compatible donor: it may take years without a compatible donor kidney being identified \citep{kuppachi2020desensitization}.
-Over the past decades, desensitization therapies have been developed to overcome the immunological barriers, so that the donor pool can be expanded and the kidney shortage can be reduced.
-With various modern desensitization protocols, satisfactory outcomes have been observed in ABOi kidney transplantations \citep{koo2015current}.
-Compared to ABO compatible (ABOc) kidney transplantation, the long-term patient survival rate of ABOi kidney recipients is not significantly lower, although the rate of early graft loss is higher.
-Similarly, HLAi kidneys recipients are more likely to encounter acute or chronic rejection and early graft loss compared with HLA compatible (HLAc) kidney recipients.
-To receive incompatible kidneys, patients have to undergo desensitization therapies that aim to reduce or remove donor specific antibodies (DSA) prior to and after the transplantation.
-The effectiveness and safety of desensitization therapies are still controversial, as they might increase the chance of infection and malignancy \citep{clayton2017sensitized}, but incompatible kidney transplantation still remains the best therapeutic option for patients who are highly sensitized or difficult to match.
+About $40\%$ of patients on the waitlist are sensitized \citep{unos2022}.
+Compared with insensitive patients, highly sensitized patients have a much lower chance of finding a compatible donor: it may take years without a compatible donor being identified \citep{kuppachi2020desensitization}.